 Indicators DSi1,4 ("regional" keyword) and DSi1,5 ("national" keyword) replace the existing indicator on the "Geographical coverage of spatial data sets" that becomes obsolete with the new reporting decision.
 These new indicators give an impression of the usability of the spatial data sets for the development of cross-border and pan-European use cases and provide insight in the functioning of the Member States coordination structure (centralised, federated ...).
 Furthermore and in contrast to other (mainly percentage-valued) indicators, these new indicators will allow for better interpretation of the overall offering.
 A high value of data sets does not always reflects a good implementation and a low value not always a poor implementation.
-Moreover, these indicators will allow us to provide a more fine-grained overview of the data coverage for certain themes or priority data sets - something similar to the maps at http://results.openaddresses.io/ identification and accessibility of environmental data.
+Moreover, these indicators will allow us to provide a more fine-grained overview of the data coverage for certain themes or priority data sets - something similar to the maps at http://results.openaddresses.io/

+The priority data set keyword (indicator DSi1,3) gathers strategic information on one of the most prominent implementation gaps identified in the INSPIRE implementation review and REFIT: the identification and accessibility of environmental data.
 The indicator allows for easy identifying spatial data sets with direct relevance for the reporting processes and evaluation cycles under the environmental acquis.
 The indicator will allow for measuring and assessing the effectiveness and EU added value of the implementation by: comparing the implementation efforts amongst Member States based on a common priority data scope; measuring the progress on the accessibility of priority data sets in support of eReporting use cases; and assessing the relevance of the data set offering for the development and evaluation of environment policy.